bigchaindb/org/ROADMAP.md

 ### Goals for the Final Stable Release of BigchainDB 2.0

-There's a loose collection of BigchainDB 2.0 "TODO" items in the GitHub organization project board named [BigchainDB 2.0 TODO](https://github.com/orgs/bigchaindb/projects/5)
+There's a loose collection of BigchainDB 2.0 "TODO" items in the GitHub organization project board named BigchainDB 2.0 TODO: https://github.com/orgs/bigchaindb/projects/5

 1. Publish all testing software and test results, including integration tests, performance tests (benchmarks), and stress tests.
 1. Migration to future versions should be _possible_.
 See the explanation of what that means in the first paragraph of this section.